As two of our members prepare to marry this weekend, there is a chance that passages like this will be offered to them as ‘good marriage advice’:

-19 Husbands, love your wives, and do not be harsh with them.
+Husbands, love your wives and do not be embittered against them.”

-So, when Paul wrote this he didn’t put nice, neat, and handy dandy paragraphs and subheadings in.
-So if your Bible reads ‘Rules for Christian householdsʼ, or something similar, thatʼs not Paul!
-Do you know, you can buy a ‘Readerʼs Bibleʼ, where there are no verses, no paragraphs, no chapters, just the text?!
+So, when Paul wrote this letter he didn’t put nice, neat, and handy dandy paragraphs and subheadings in.
+If your Bible reads ‘Rules for Christian householdsʼ, or something similar, thatʼs not Paul!

-Anyway, if you read this in the KJV, for example, it just rolls on through so this exhortation about marriage and home life comes directly after Paul instructs us that whatever we do, we are to do it in the name of Jesus, like this,
+Anyway, if you read this in the KJV, for example, it just rolls on through.
+This exhortation about marriage and home life comes directly after Paul instructs us that whatever we do, we are to do it in the name of Jesus, like this:

 …whatever you do, in word or deed, do everything in the name of the Lord Jesus, giving thanks to God the Father through him.
 Wives, submit to your husbands, as is fitting in the Lord.
 Husbands, love your wives, and do not be harsh with them.

 …in the name of Jesus and giving thanks to God, wives submit to your husbands.